 As we performed it–and we did, many times, as a trio with bass–it wasn’t a jam, it wasn’t jazz, it was a head arrangement that evolved over time in the violin melodies.
 I never varied the guitar part at all.
 Joel, on the other hand, would almost always feature any number of melodic figures that I was used to interspersed with variations that may have been one-offs on any given night.

-The number of bars was set in stone.
+The number of bars was fixed.
 My arrangement stays true to that until the song arrives at the transition to “Know You Rider.”
 In its Harlequin incarnation, the instrumental ended with a de-escalation to a repeating octave to which Joel added increasingly simple gestures in what was essentially a live fadeout.

 The instrumental opens with a solo guitar riff based on harmonics that slides to a modal D and C. In this instance, modal means that the two chords had multiple extensions of sixths, major sevenths, and ninths that leave them unresolved.
 This riff introduces one of the signature motifs of the song, the bass D (the “add-nine”) played as the bottom note of the C chord.
 This is an uncommon inversion that emphasizes the pedal-tone support of the D root throughout the piece.
 It also inserts a normal add-nine effect in relation to the bass guitar that sits one octave plus one note below the acoustic as the bass plays the tonic of the C chord in a syncopated figure.